sr320/course-fish270/Week_2.md

 #Week 2
 • Bioenergetics
-• Bioenergetics
+• PHOTOSYNTHESIS: PRIMARY PRODUCTION AND OXYGEN
-• Energy acquisition - primary production and oxygen
+• NUTRITION: BASIC CONCEPTS AND FEEDING IN INVERTEBRATES
-• Lab - Environment (Field trip) -what challenges do organisms have in this environment
+• Lab - Environment (Field trip) -what challenges do organisms have in this environment  / EXTRACTION OF PHOTOSYNTHETIC PIGMENTS USING THIN LAYER CHROMATOGRAPHY

 ---